irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgSetWithdrawAddressResponse"></a>

 ### MsgSetWithdrawAddressResponse
-MsgSetWithdrawAddressResponse defines the Msg/SetWithdrawAddress response type.
+MsgSetWithdrawAddressResponse defines the Msg/SetWithdrawAddress response type